Empirical Analysis of Model Selection for Heterogeneous Causal Effect Estimation: Introduction

 \section{Introduction}

-What is the personalized effect of an intervention on an individual as a function of observable characteristics?
-This heterogeneous effect estimation problem is at the heart of every decision making problem, ranging from personalized medicine to personalized policies in the operations domain and digital platforms.
-With the emergence of rich data sets, decision makers are more and more interested in such personalized effect models.

-The challenging task is to identify which individuals would benefit the most from intervention/treatment.
-This would require us to measure the treatment effects at an individual level as opposed to the average treatment effect across the whole population.
-This is because if we assign interventions solely based on the average treatment effect then we do not take the heterogeneity of the data into account, which might result in sub-optimal outcomes for many individuals~\cite{Segal2012UnderstandingHO}.
-The emphasis on individual treatments effects has been shown in multiple application domains, from personalised healthcare~\cite{foster2011subgroup} to social sciences~\cite{xie2012estimating}.
+Several decision-making tasks require us to compute the personalized effect of interventions on an individual.
+If interventions are assigned based on the average effect, then it might result in sub-optimal outcomes~\citep{Segal2012UnderstandingHO} as the heterogeneity of the data is not taken into account.
+Hence, identifying which individuals benefit the most from an intervention would result in better policies.
+The emphasis on individual treatments effects has been shown in multiple domains, from personalised healthcare~\citep{foster2011subgroup} to social sciences~\citep{xie2012estimating}.

-This has lead to an explosion of recent techniques in the causal machine learning literature to estimate flexible and accurate models of effect heterogeneity.
-These approaches range from adapting neural networks~\cite{shi2019adapting}, random forests~\cite{wager2018estimation}, double machine learning~\cite{chernozhukov2016double, foster2019orthogonal, nie2021quasi}, instrumental variables~\cite{hartford2017deep}, meta learners~\cite{kunzel2019metalearners}, etc. However, the issue is that these estimators often contradict each other and we would need to perform model selection.
-While in some situations we can choose between the estimators based on domain knowledge and application requirements, it is desirable to have to a model-free (not specific to any particular type of causal estimator) approach for model selection.
-Further, the commonly used practice of cross-validation in supervised learning problems~\cite{bengio2013representation} cannot be used for model selection in causal inference, as we never observe both of the potential outcomes for an individual (fundamental problem of causal inference~\cite{holland1986statistics}).
-Hence, no access to counterfactual data in observational studies makes the task of model selection in causal inference very challenging.
+This has led to several techniques that estimate flexible and accurate models of heterogeneous treatment effects.
+These approaches range from adapting neural networks~\citep{shi2019adapting} to random forests~\citep{wager2018estimation}, along with frameworks like double machine learning~\citep{chernozhukov2016double, foster2019orthogonal, nie2021quasi}, instrumental variables~\citep{hartford2017deep}, meta learners~\citep{kunzel2019metalearners}, etc. But how do we select between the different estimators?
+While in some situations we can choose between the estimators based on domain knowledge and application requirements, it is desirable to have a model-free approach for model selection.
+Further, the commonly used practice of cross-validation in supervised learning problems~\citep{bengio2013representation} cannot be used for model selection in causal inference, as we never observe both of the potential outcomes for an individual (fundamental problem of causal inference~\citep{holland1986statistics}).